-(Updated Summer 2017) This post will be especially useful for piano teachers as well as piano students with semi-professional or professional aspirations who want to purchase or upgrade to an electronic instrument with high-quality keyboard sounds that also feels like a piano, and that is mobile for gigging.
+(Updated Winter 2018 with recommended digital pianos under $1,000 and between $1,000-$2,000) This post will be especially useful for piano teachers as well as piano students with semi-professional or professional aspirations who want to purchase or upgrade to an electronic instrument with high-quality keyboard sounds that also feels like a piano, and that is mobile for gigging.

 I recently shopped for and purchased a new digital piano, and thought I would share some opinions about select models.
 You will get the benefit of my experience as a player, but also the fact that when it comes to shopping for musical instruments (or any higher-end item, actually), I tend to exhaustively research and compare the options until I drive myself crazy!
 I hope that my craziness is useful to you.